Cron

-The cron command-line utility is a job scheduler on Unix-like operating systems.
-Users who set up and maintain software environments use cron to schedule jobs (commands or shell scripts), also known as cron jobs, to run periodically at fixed times, dates, or intervals.
-It typically automates system maintenance or administration—though its general-purpose nature makes it useful for things like downloading files from the Internet and downloading email at regular intervals.
+cron is a shell command for scheduling a job (i.e. command or shell script) to run periodically at a fixed time, date, or interval.
+As scheduled, it is known as a cron job, Although typically used to automate system maintenance and administration it can be used to automate any task. cron is most suitable for scheduling repetitive tasks as scheduling a one-time task can be accomplished via at.

-Cron is most suitable for scheduling repetitive tasks.
-Scheduling one-time tasks can be accomplished using the associated at utility.
+The command name originates from Chronos, the Greek word for time.

-Cron's name originates from chronos, the Greek word for time.
+The command is generally available on Unix-like operating systems.

 Overview

-The actions of cron are driven by a crontab (cron table) file, a configuration file that specifies shell commands to run periodically on a given schedule.
+The actions of cron are driven by a crontab (cron table) file.
 The crontab files are stored where the lists of jobs and other instructions to the cron daemon are kept.
 Users can have their own individual crontab files and often there is a system-wide crontab file (usually in /etc or a subdirectory of /etc e.g. /etc/cron.d) that only system administrators can edit.

 Each line of a crontab file represents a job, and looks like this: